hery/ZENotation/README.md

 ## Why

 Displaying hundreds of annotations on a map yields low framerates.
-By aggregating annotations into clusters, we can display less annotation and get higher framerates without loss of information.
+By aggregating annotations into clusters, we can display less annotations and get higher framerates without loss of information.

 ## Usage